-To help our patients gain a better understanding of their treatment options at Vancouver Orthodontics, we've provided some answers to the questions we are most frequently asked about orthodontics and braces.
+To help our patients gain a better understanding of their treatment options at myORTHODONTIST Vancouver, we've provided some answers to the questions we are most frequently asked about orthodontics and braces.

 An orthodontist is a specialist in the diagnosis, prevention and treatment of facial irregularities known as malocclusion.